hapershtein/L19/README.md

 ### Rate Limits

 The Gmail API has usage quotas.
 If you're retrieving large numbers of emails, you may hit rate limits.
 The default `--max` is set to 100 to stay within reasonable limits.

+### "xdg-open: no method available for opening" (WSL/Linux)

+This occurs when running in WSL or a headless environment where the browser can't be opened automatically.
+The script will automatically fall back to console authentication mode where you:

+1. Copy the URL displayed in the terminal
+2. Paste it into your browser (on Windows or any device)
+3. Complete the authentication
+4. Copy the authorization code from the browser
+5. Paste it back into the terminal

+No additional configuration is needed - the fallback happens automatically.

 ## Security Notes